Agent-Hellboy/pylibfinder/README.rst

 For stable version

-        - clone the repo cd `pylibfinder` then do python3 setup.py install (on Mac)
+        - clone the repo cd `pylibfinder` then do python3 setup.py install (on Mac and linux)

 For developement